emilioangelina/gcn_cz/README.md

 This GCN was build upon the original implementation by Ryu et al. (http://github.com/seongokryu/augmented-gcn)

 For the moment, the GCN is implemented in tensorflow 1.
-A conda environment (gcn_env.yml) is provided with the requiered dependecies already instaled (tensorflow-gpu, pandas, scikit-learn, etc).
+A conda environment (gcn_env.yml) is provided with the requiered dependecies already instaled (tensorflow-gpu, pandas, scikit-learn, rdkit, etc).

 ### 1. Clone the repository